-Three Shot, Including Two Police Officers, In Dallas
+3 Shot, Including 2 Police Officers, In Dallas

 Updated at 7:15 p.m.
 ET